New Charleston app lets people see the crowd at bars on a live stream

 Among the 14 bars which have already installed BarGlance cameras are Uptown Social, El Jefe and Juanita Greenberg’s.

-In addition to the blurred images of bars, which are supposed to give users an idea of whether they’ll have trouble finding open seats, BarGlance listings include an address, hours and targeted promotions, should bar owners decide to offer them as an off-peak lure for BarGlancers.
+In addition to the blurred images of bars, which are supposed to give users an idea of whether they’ll have trouble finding open seats, BarGlance listings include an address, hours and targeted promotions if bar owners decide to offer them as an off-peak lure for BarGlancers.
 The app can track users’ movements, so it’s relatively easy to gauge the success of come-in come-ons.

 While the app duplicates much of what’s already available through various mapping and review apps, founder and CEO Justin Moss predicts the camera will differentiate BarGlance in the crowded app marketplace.